 Findings of the PFT can be submitted post-registration, on time for the verification and prior to the request for issuance.
-In such case, the project documentation submitted for validation and registration review must however provide a Project Estimation of expected project emission, supported by appropriate and credible sources of information.
+In such cases, the project documentation submitted for validation and registration review must provide a project estimation of expected project emissions, supported by appropriate and credible sources of information.